-See specific the help about each driver for ASCOM, INDI, LX200 and Encoder.
+See specific the help about each driver for ASCOM or INDI.

 Cartes du Ciel-SkyChart as an application server

 - Installation

 - The Chart

 - The Solar System

 - Deep Sky Objects

 - Driving a telescope

 - Cartes du Ciel-SkyChart as an application server

 It is possible to use Skychart as a server to automate some task.